 * Respect, collaboration, and relationship as the foundation of all therapeutic intervention

-Children and adults are diagnosed all the time by therapists, psychiatrists and other individuals who are not trauma-informed, who will see things from a mainly medical or behavioral perspective, and treat from this perspective.
-The problem with this is that, when the individual has experienced trauma, especially if that trauma occured in childhood, and was chronic and complex, or when the trauma is also associated with attachment difficulties or dissociation, not addressing the these will result in unsuccessful or simply surfance level compliance without a true psychological change.
+At Changing Tides, we understand that children and adults are diagnosed all the time by therapists, psychiatrists and other individuals who are not trauma-informed, who will see things from a mainly medical or behavioral perspective, and treat from this perspective.
+The problem with this is that, when the individual has experienced trauma, especially if that trauma occured in childhood, and was chronic and complex, or when the trauma is also associated with attachment difficulties or dissociation, not addressing the these will result in unsuccessful or simply surface level compliance without a true psychological change.
 Behavioral changes without this deeper context are often temporary, or other behaviors may show up to replace the ones that have ceased.
 For true healing to occur, one needs to address the attachment needs, resolve the trauma, and achieve neural integration from a brain based, developmental and relational perspective (see any article written by Daniel Seigel or Bruce Perry).

 World wide there is pervasive stigma around mental illness, resulting in a marginalization not only of those who experience serious and chronic mental illnesses, but also those who love, work with, live with, and treat this poplulation.
 We are only just beginning to understand the complexities of the mind, the way in which people respond to trauma, and the experiences of healing.
 Understanding the connection between early adverse childhood experiences, especially trauma, abuse and neglect has helped us to establish the clear link between these and later mental health difficulties, social problems, relationship issues, substance abuse, self harm, dissociation, and even crime.